dmitrymalakhov/react-tic-tac-toe/README.md

 Open your browser to 0.0.0.0:8090

+**Plans for the near future**

+Add Flow, Jest Snapshot testing, SSR, React Native implementation.

-Would be cool, if you write to me about not compliance the best practices of programming to React stack.
+Would be cool, if you write to me about non compliance the best practices of programming in stack of React.